alexyang3312/twitter-sentiment-analysis/README.md

 American election related information data of Twitter could be combined with the Spark MLlib techniques used for sentiment analysis, through the analysis of the sentiment results, it could visually see people of different places in the United States thought the two presidential candidates, also it could be applied to different machine learning algorithms to understand whether twitter related with real results.

-There are two algorithms are used for sentiment analysis: Random Forest and Naive Bayes.
+There are two classification algorithms are used for sentiment analysis: Random Forest and Naive Bayes.
 `（豪胜，确定是否需要KNN，如果需要则要引入相关概念，引用，图片等。）`

 Random Forest is a flexible ensemble classifier algorithm, which constructs multiple decision trees based on random samples and random features of the training dataset, and the output is determined by the vote.
 The random reduces the influence of exceptional samples and features on classification results.（引用：2篇文献）